kylephillips/simple-locator/readme.txt

 = How do I paginate results? =
 Pagination is available in non-AJAX forms.
 To disable AJAX form submission, use the ajax="false" shortcode option.
 To limit results per page, use the perpage="15" option.
 NOTE: custom map/results containers are not available in non-AJAX forms.

+= I'm a developer.
+How do I customize the map options? = As of version 1.4.0, the Google Maps options object is customizable.
+To customize the options, visit settings > Simple Locator > Map Display.
+Check the box to enable custom map options and enter them.
+This MUST be a properly formatted Javascript object.
+Think of this as if you were writing your own Google Maps implementation and needed to pass options.
+Also note, enabling custom options will override any options set in shortcodes.

+= Can I use this on a commercial site? =
+This plugin relies on the Google Maps Javascript API.
+Please refer to the API documentation regarding commercial use and licensing.

 == Screenshots ==